ibm-cloud-docs/databases-for-redis/dashboard-overview.md

 Every time that you make administrative changes to your service (such as scaling, or taking a manual backup), a task starts up.
 The _Recent Tasks_ panel shows the task name and progress bar for any running tasks, and a list of the most recent completed tasks.

+## Security

+Encryption at rest is enabled for all {{site.data.keyword.databases-for-redis}} deployments.
+If you brought your own encryption key from [Key Protect](./reference-key-protect.html), there is a link to your Key Protect Instance and the _Encryption Key_ field will have the name of the key.

 ## Instance Administration API

 You can manage your {{site.data.keyword.databases-for-redis}} service through the {{site.data.keyword.cloud_notm}} databases API.
 This panel provides the essential information for using the API.